 Can I prevent cataracts?

 There are various supplements on the market which claim to help slow the progression of cataracts and some eye drops have been marketed as a treatment for them.
 There is no scientific evidence to suggest that any of these can prevent or treat cataracts.
-The best advice to try to prevent cataracts, or to stop them getting worse, is to stop smoking and to wear good-quality sunglasses with UV protection.
+Stopping smoking and wearing good-quality sunglasses may provide some protection against cataracts, as well as other eye conditions.
 You cannot make cataracts worse by using your eyes too much.

 Can I drive if I have cataracts?

 If you have cataracts, you may continue to drive providing you still meet the vision standards for driving.
-Your optometrist will be able toadvise you on this.
-If you are a car driver, you do not need to tell the DVLA about you cataract unless you cannot meet the vision standards for driving.
+Your optometrist will be able to advise you on this.
+If you are a car driver, you do not need to tell the DVLA about your cataract unless you cannot meet the vision standards for driving.

 If you have had a cataract removed from one eye, it is likely that you will need the same treatment for the other eye at some point in the future.